StaceyCees/Portfolio-v2/README.md

-# Portfolio-v2
+# Bootstrap-Portfolio
-Portfolio Version 2
+Version 2 of Bootsrap Portfolio
+Design updated and coding projects added with links